bjlkeng/bjlkeng.github.io/source/posts/direct-marketing-statistics.rst

 ..
 [3] Many marketers are tempted to *not* take a control group.
 Their reasoning is something along the lines of "but I'm missing out on sales!", in which you should respond back "how do you know that?"
 It's quite possible the offer could have absolutely no meaningful effect on your customers (e.g. targeting wrong product to people who don't want it) and possibly a negative effect (e.g. the discount may be too high with not enough people coming in)!
 Just because you're giving people a discount doesn't mean it always increases sales.
 Further, even if you have an increase, you don't know *how much* of an increase it is by i.e. the effect size.
 If you different offers boosted sales by 1% vs. 10%, you should know that!
 This is how you can test and learn to improve your overall business.

 ..
 [4] This section was primarily based on *All of Statistics*, Chapter 16.
 It has a great explanation of how randomized control groups work.
 Check it out if my quick explanation glosses over too many things.

+..
+[5] This section was primarily based on *All of Statistics*, Chapter 16.
+It has a great explanation of how randomized control groups work.
+Check it out if my quick explanation glosses over too many things.